To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: User Study

 \subsection{Participants}

 In total, we have 18 participants for this user experiment.
-The majority of our participants are college students age between 18 and 51.
-The participants are qualified as long as they can see the video clips through our survey system.
-Among the participants, 16 out of 18 participants have a driver's license, and their driving experience is evenly distributed from 0 to 6 years, with one participant having more than six-year experience.
+The majority of our participants are US college students with ages between 18 and 25.
+Among the participants, their driving experience is evenly distributed from 0.5 to 6 years.